finnianr/Eiffel-Loop/doc/Contents.md

 Classes for parsing text data.
 ## Pattern-matching
 Classes for finding and matching textual patterns.
+## Pattern-matching
+Classes for finding and matching textual patterns.
 ## Application License Management
 A few basic classes for constructing an application license manager.
 The most important is a way to obtain a unique machine ID using a combination of the CPU model name and MAC address either from the network card or wifi card.